 Noticing what we notice and don’t notice is interesting.
 If my attention is on the fact that she forgot to pick up coffee beans yesterday when she was at the store, I may not notice that she made the bed, or that put the laundry away.
 And if I end up making a critical comment (“How come there’s no coffee?
 Didn’t you go shopping yesterday??), which triggers defensiveness and push back, then we’ve veered off in a negative direction.

 We would generally think of “ingratitude” as being the opposite of “gratitude.”
 But when we realize that both criticism and gratitude are grounded in a foundation of attention, we see that criticism is actually the opposite of gratitude.

-The whole field of neuroscience is very popular right now.
 We’ve learned a lot in the past ten years about how our brain works and why it does what it does.
 Some of these ideas are truly fascinating (i.e. neuroplasticity) but knowing this information is relatively useless unless we actually practice something in real life that helps us become more skillful with our attention.
 Otherwise it’s like reading a lot of books on automotive engine repair.
 You know a lot about how your car works, but it’s still broken because, ultimately, you have to get your hands dirty and work on the car if it’s going to run properly.

 Beginning on Monday, Nov.
 14th, I’ll be teaching our annual program, Gratitude, Grace & A Month of Self-Reflection.
 This 30 day experiential program will help you to practice with your attention in a very unique way.
 The program is informed by, but not limited to, the Japanese practice of self-reflection known as Naikan.
 We conduct this program every November as we enter the season of thanksgiving, to uplift our spirits and to acknowledge the support that sustains our lives.